 OptiBiotix contracted NIZO to assess on a selection of OptiBiotix’ strains its genome sequence, manufacturability and gastrointestinal robustness which ultimately led to the selection of LP-LDL™.
 A sequential optimization of these properties is in general unable to identify the optimal process.
 This is due to the influence of both, the media and the harvesting moment on the optimal cryopreservative formulation for final shelf life stability.
 For this reason the only way to identify the optimal ingredients for a probiotic product with a maximal shelf life, is to test all possible combinations of medium, harvesting moment and cryopreservative formulation.
 Naturally this means that one ends up with thousands of different combinations that require testing.
 Using the standard technologies for CFU analysis, such research would be cost prohibitive due to the large amount of human resources required.
 For this reason NIZO has developed the Probiotic Optimisation Pipeline to screen for the optimal combination of growth medium, harvesting moment and cryopreservative formulation, allowing to optimize fermentation yield and shelf-life stability.

 The system uses a range of bioreactors in which different potential probiotic strains can be grown in different media.
 During the course of the experiments, samples are taken continuously, mixed with a large range of cryopreservative formulations which are then subsequently frozen and freeze-dried.
 Using a specific high throughput CFU analysis system allows us to determine the viability of the probiotics during shelf life in the application of choice.

-Would you like to know more about production of probiotics?
-Contact: Ioana Iorga, Business Development Manager.
+Would you like to know more?
+Contact Ioana Iorga, Business Development Manager Personal Care & Health.